 Home Depot is taking a green role in the international timber trade according to an article in today's Wall Street Journal.
 Pressure from the Rainforest Action Network (RAN) and other environmental groups in the late 1990s helped encourage the company to reevaluate its environmental practices and eventually stop using products from endangered forests.

 Home Depot's move reflects a change in corporate tactics for addressing criticism from environmental groups.
 As the article puts it, "For retailers, working with green groups can be a fairly inexpensive way to ingratiate themselves with customers and rid themselves of negative publicity."
 But the trend also extends beyond retailers: Citigroup, one of the world's largest financial services companies, has recently worked with RAN to develop and adopt a comprehensive environmental policy that promotes higher environmental standards through its business practices.

 For their part, activist groups are getting smarter about their methods of pressing companies for change: "Instead of seeking environmental change through government legislation or the courts, these activists target specific corporations through boycotts and protests.
 They then persuade those companies to pressure their suppliers and business partners to change their practices, creating a 'green' domino effect through an industry."

 August 4, 2004

 The past few days I have been in the Sierra Nevadas.
-Here are some pictures: wildlife, lake, sunsets.
+Here are some pictures: wildlife and sunsets.
 Also, traffic to the site hit a new record in July.

 July 28, 2004